Past AND forthcoming presentations & TALKS

 BLOG POSTS AND NON-ACADEMIC PUBLICATIONS

-Boersma, S. Rethinking the ethics of museums and heritage sites.
-Contribution to the POEM Newsletter, Issue 6, 2021. [forthcoming]
+Boersma, S. Reflecting on the ethical implications of social inclusion.
+Contribution to the POEM Newsletter, Issue 6, 2021.
+Access online.

 Boersma, S. & Mucha, F. What’s Missing?
 Reflections on the thought-provoking conference at Museum Europäischer Kulturen, 26-28 June 2019 in Berlin.
 Contribution to the POEM Newsletter, Issue 3, 2019.
 Access online.